Junqi-Zhang/AETN/README.md

 * TensorFlow-gpu = 1.12
 * Total memory of GPUs >= 16G

-The codencan be also run with CPUs, but really slowly.
+The code can be also run with CPUs, but really slowly.

 ## Components
 1. 'modules/losses.py' for loss functions